 Furthermore, this card has a higher interest rate than many competitive low-interest rate cards that do not offer rewards.
 So as with other rewards cards, this card is best used by those who pay each month’s statement balance in full.

-Finally, the annual fee for this card is $95 per year (after it is waived the first year), which may only be worth it to those who earn plenty of points.
+Finally, the annual fee for this card is $95 per year, which may only be worth it to those who earn plenty of points.

 Is This Card a Good Match for You?